mebens/blackbulletiv.github.com/_posts/2011-06-30-lua-metatables-tutorial.md

 getmetatable(t) -- this will return mt
 {% endhighlight %}

-As you can see, [`getmetatable`](http://www.lua.org/manual/5.1/manual.html#pdf-getmetatable) and [`setmetatable`](http://www.lua.org/manual/5.1/manual.html#pdf-setmetatable) are the key functions here; I think it's pretty obvious what they do.
+As you can see, [`getmetatable`](http://www.lua.org/manual/5.1/manual.html#pdf-getmetatable) and [`setmetatable`](http://www.lua.org/manual/5.1/manual.html#pdf-setmetatable) are the main functions here; I think it's pretty obvious what they do.
 Of course, in this case we could contract the first three lines into this:

 {% highlight lua %}
 t = setmetatable({}, {})